vladmandic/pigallery/README.md

 - Server uses ParcelJS to build distribution in `/dist` and start HTTP ExpressJS server
 - Connect to <http://localhost/gallery.html>

-### Test app

-This runs all available models:

-- Modify `gallery.html` to include `models.js` instead of `gallery.js`

 ## General Notes

-- Large images can cause processing errors.
+- Large images can cause random WebGL processing errors, recommended limit is 1000px.
-- There is no increased accuracy in image sizes larger than 800 pixels as individual classification samples are typically 224px
+- There is no increased accuracy in image sizes larger than 800 pixels as individual classification samples are typically 224px.
-- Image ratios matter as tensor calculations are mostly square - loading square images does not reduce accuracy, but it does increase performance
+- Image ratios matter as tensor calculations are mostly square.
-- Forced image resize on load adds large overhead of 1800ms average, better let browser deal with it
+- Smaller objects are easier to detect due to cleaner bounding boxes.
+Image with single large object that covers 100% of the image is worst-case scenario.
-- Size of pretrained model is not related to performance as larger models can sometimes predict objects easier
+- Size of pretrained model is not related to performance as larger models can sometimes predict objects easier.
 - Batch processing skews per-test performance numbers.
-If performing specific performance tests, limit batch size to 1
+If performing specific performance tests, limit batch size to 1.
-- Batch sizes above 10 do not further increase performance
+- Batch sizes above 10 do not further increase performance.

-## Notes on Models
+### Tested pre-trained models

-- All models are pretrained using ImageNet samples
+Note: All models were pretrained using ImageNet samples

-- MobileNet-v1: has better accuracy and performance than MobileNet-v2
-- DarkNet/Yolo-v3 and CocoSSD: close results, but Yolo wins in both performance and accuracy by few percent
+- MobileNet v1 & v2 (25%/50%/70%/100%)
+- CocoSSD-v2
+- DarkNet/Yolo v1 & v2 & v3 (tiny & full)
+- ResNet 10 & 15 & 50
+- NSFW
+- FaceAPI

+### Notes on Models

+- MobileNet: v1 is good out-of-the-box, v2 is better but needs manual tuning
+- DarkNet/Yolo vs CocoSSD: Yolo has slightly better accuracy, but CocoSSD is much faster
 - ResNet models: slow & unreliable, sometimes guess is better than anything else and other times it's not even close
 - FaceAPI model: gender detection is real, emotion and age are more fun than real prediction
 - NSFW model: nice, but not sufficiently accurate

-## Benchmarks
+### Benchmarks

 Using Intel i7 with nVidia GTX-1050

-- Totals: ~360ms/image classification and detection, ~1,000ms/image with person prediction
+- Totals: ~350ms/image classification and detection, ~700ms/image with person prediction
-- Image classification using MobileNet-v1 is 160ms/image average
+- Top 90% is 2x faster, but borderline cases drop average numbers
-- Image object detection using DarkNet/Yolo-v3 is 200ms/image average
-- Person prediction using both NSFW and FaceApi is 640ms/image average

-## Tested pre-trained models

-- MobileNet-v1-100
-- MobileNet-v2
-- CocoSSD-v2
-- DarkNet/Yolo-v3
-- ResNet10
-- ResNet15
-- ResNet50
-- NSFW
-- FaceAPI

 ## Links